I’m always looking out for new ways to make extra money on the internet. I come across a LOT of scams, and a small amount of genuine-seeming offers.

-Sites like 20 Cogs
+More sites like 20 Cogs

 Have you got the money making bug now?
 Try these other sites like 20 Cogs to make even more extra cash:

-OhMyDosh! – very similar to 20 Cogs but I like it better!
+OhMyDosh! – very similar to 20 Cogs but I actually like it better!
 You can pick and choose your offers (don’t have to complete the cogs in order) and you can cash out much faster.
 Try it!